 (This post contains affiliate links.
 I make a commission from sales which allows me to keep my site up and running.
 Thanks for your support!)

 “Tenders” are a small piece of meat attached to the under side of the chicken breast.
-Most super markets carry them already packaged as tenders, but you prefer to you can always remove the tenders from the underside of chicken breasts as you use them, freezing them until you have enough to make a batch of these beauties!
+Most supermarket meat departments carry them already packaged as tenders, usually by the pound.
+But if you can’t find tenders you can always thinly slice a chicken breast, they will still be delicious and very tender.

 How I keep Them Low Carb/Keto: